 Fee-only and fiduciary are good but the fee can still be very expensive.
 Many fee-only advisors offer advice only as an enticement to sell investment management.
 A doctor who insists on coming over to feed you pills is still acting in your best interest (to make sure you take the right pills on time).
 It’s the way to go for people who have a lot of money to burn.
-It’s just not a very efficient use of money for the vast majority.
+It’s not an efficient use of money for the vast majority.

 What most people really need is advice-only, not just fee-only.
 Advice-only means you only pay the advisor for advice.
 It isolates the most valuable part of managing one’s finances.
 You pay for advice when you need it, just like seeing a doctor.

 Once you get the advice on what to do, doing it is trivial.
-You can do it yourself online or through customer service at your online broker (Vanguard, Fidelity, Schwab, …).
+You can do it yourself online or through customer service at your online broker (Vanguard, Fidelity, Charles Schwab, …).
 You are already paying for the broker’s computer systems and customer service.
 You might as well use them.

 If you’d like to be more hands-off and you don’t mind paying a bit extra for convenience, you can move your money to somewhere that specializes in automation.
 For example, at M1 Finance you can set up your advisor’s recommendation as a “pie” and buy the whole thing in one shot.
 It will be rebalanced automatically.
-And it’s all free.

 I still believe the average investor should have a financial advisor.
 Only that the advisor should be advice-only.
 It’s the best model for what people really need and want, without the extra baggage of expensive management.

 Advisors operating under the Advice-Only model are not easy to find.
 The advisor marketplace is inundated by all other advisors who want to sell you expensive products or manage your money for a big fee year after year.
 If you just go to well-known places or get names from acquaintances, you will almost certainly land at someone who is not Advice-Only.
 It’ll cost you a lot of money.
-I can help you find Advice-Only financial advisors in your area.
-Let me do the legwork so you can get more value and pay less.